MarkCallow/gyp/README.md

 has only been tested with Visual Studio 2010.

     All GYP msvs tests are expected to still pass.
 That will be tested soon.

+3. Various changes to the `make` generator to better support generating projects to build Android native applications.
+These include additions to the `make_global_settings` dictionary such as being able to create _simply expanded variables_ and to specify a TARGET_ABI.
+The latter becomes a component of `builddir` in the generated make files.
+They also in include changes to the handling of path relativization in various cases.

+    These changes are a work in progress and are known to break several of the GYP `make` generator tests.

 The first of these has been submitted to Google but they want tests, that I have not had time to write, before merging.
-The same lack of tests prevents submission of the second.
+The same lack of tests prevents submission of the second and third.

 * [User documentation](/docs/UserDocumentation.md)
 * [Input Format Reference](/docs/InputFormatReference.md)